 Company culture is itself a tricky thing to describe.
-Surely, it goes far beyond the shallow ‘we’re a family at XYZ company’ and deeper into the beliefs, practices, and values of an organisation.
+Surely, it goes far beyond the shallow ‘we’re a family at XYZ company’ and deeper into the beliefs, practices, and values of an organization.

 Perhaps your company culture is written in the goals and vision of the company, perhaps it isn’t.
 Perhaps there are some rules that are written and some that aren’t.
-The attitude of leaders towards company culture can reshape the core values and beliefs of an organisation so that it is better aligned with the current direction, or perhaps the desired direction of the company by upper management.
+The attitude of leaders towards company culture can reshape an organization’s core values and beliefs so that it is better aligned with the current direction or perhaps the company’s desired direction by upper management.

 Be the best leader you can be with courses from Inspiretribe.